zhufamily/SharePointBinding/ReadMe.md

 }
 ```

-If you prefer client id plus client secret, then see the following sample
+If you prefer application / client id plus client secret, then see the following sample

 ```sh
 [FunctionName("<your_function_name>")]